Terrace Gardening/Rooftop Gardening

 Basic Requirements for Terrace Gardening

-Terrace, garden is not very expensive, you can get all the items for nurseries along with plants or seeds, containers/ growing beds/ pots, gardening equipment’s, gardening soil or potting soil and organic manures, etc. If you don’t have time or you don’t find nurseries nearby go for online shopping everything is available online.
+Terrace, the garden is not very expensive, you can get all the items for nurseries along with plants or seeds, containers/ growing beds/ pots, gardening equipment’s, gardening soil or potting soil and organic manures, etc. If you don’t have time or you don’t find nurseries nearby go for online shopping everything is available online.

 Designing Idea for Terrace Gardening